Free Employee Engagement Survey Template to Boost Productivity

 Voluntary turnover occurs when employees willingly decide to leave the organization.
 These may be high performers who have found better opportunities elsewhere or maybe dissatisfied employees who are unhappy with the organizational commitment, career path, or employee experience offered by the company.

 In contrast, involuntary turnover involves scenarios in which the organization decides to terminate the employment relationship due to poor performance, restructuring, or layoffs.
+However, the number of employees affected is very low, representing less than 5% of the total.

 Functional vs Dysfunctional turnover